Cleveland Clinic logo

 A note from Cleveland Clinic

-Tubular adenomas are a very early warning you’re at risk for colorectal cancer.
-Tubular adenomas aren’t cancerous and they aren’t likely to become cancer.
-But they are a sign you should consider learning what you can do to limit your risk of developing colorectal cancer.
-Ask your healthcare provider about steps you can take to limit your risk.
-They’ll be able to recommend helpful programs and services, whether that’s helping you stop smoking or to attain a healthy weight.
+Tubular adenomas aren’t cancerous, and they aren’t likely to become cancer.
+But they are a sign that you should consider learning how to reduce your risk of developing colorectal cancer.
+Ask your healthcare provider about steps you can take.
+They’ll be able to recommend helpful programs and services, whether that’s helping you stop smoking or reach a healthy weight.

 Advertisement